dnarain/cdp-instructions-aws/aws-account-prep.md

     * Each Public Subnet must have a route to the VPC Egress and a NAT Gateway
     * Each Private Subnet must have a default route to its corresponding public subnet

-    Note: You also need to make sure that you can access the privagte subnets from outside (e.g. your laptop).
+    Note: You also need to make sure that you can access the private subnets from outside (e.g. your laptop).
 A few common approaches to do to this include:
     * Setting up a bastion host in one of the public subnets and using a ssh proxy on your computer (e.g.